NoodlemanD/balena-sound-plexamp-trial/docs/01-getting-started.md

 ![logo](https://raw.githubusercontent.com/iotsound/iotsound/master/docs/images/balenaSound-logo.png)

-Getting started with balenaSound is as simple as deploying it to a [balenaCloud](https://balena.io/cloud) fleet; no additional configuration is required (unless you're using a DAC HAT).
+Getting started with IoTSound is as simple as deploying it to a [balenaCloud](https://balena.io/cloud) fleet; no additional configuration is required (unless you're using a DAC HAT).
 We've outlined the installation steps below.
-If you want a step-by-step tutorial on how to get balenaSound up and running, feel free to check these blog posts:
+If you want a step-by-step tutorial on how to get IoTSound up and running, feel free to check these blog posts:

 - [Turn your old speakers or Hi-Fi into Bluetooth, Airplay2 and Spotify receivers with a Raspberry Pi and this step-by-step guide](https://www.balena.io/blog/turn-your-old-speakers-or-hi-fi-into-bluetooth-receivers-using-only-a-raspberry-pi/)
 - [Build your own multi-room audio system with Bluetooth, Airplay2, and Spotify using Raspberry Pis](https://www.balena.io/blog/diy-raspberry-pi-multi-room-audio-system/)